teraspora/arith/README.md

 App then basically working, served from Heroku.

 For security, I altered run.py to set debug=False and used `os.getenv()` to get a Flask `app.secret_key`

+The main repo is hosted at https://github.com/teraspora/arith and the app is deployed to https://arith.herokuapp.com.